winstonDeGreef/Mechanica/content/special/ChX7_RelDynColl.md

  \end{array}
 $$

-We rewrite the equations slightly, before squaring them and then adding them to eliminate $\phi$
+We rewrite the equations slightly, before squaring them and then adding them to eliminate $\,\!\phi$

 $$
 \begin{array}{rcl}